razaibi/Wirup/README.md

 - **Component Portability**

 Developers can quickly define small snippets of code as components and use them across the application.
-Components become condensed into small re-usable tags which can dropped into any templates.
+Components become condensed into small re-usable tags which can dropped into any views.
 Also, their bound-data works right out of the box!!

 - **Easy Routing**

 Routing is one of the more complex behavior(s) to control with UI frameworks.
-Wirup provides a safe **hash-tag based** approach.
+Wirup provides a safe **hash-tag** based approach.
 Just define your routes with the templates and keep moving on.

 - **Consistent behavior**